jamesquinlan/principles-programming-languages/README.md

 Principles and techniques of high level programming language specification, including syntax and semantics, and implementation methods.
 Languages are considered as formal constructs representing computable functions and the course presents basic results of computability theory.
 Methods of recognition for regular and context free languages, the functional alternative to the state based imperative paradigm, use of parse trees as control constructs, and concurrent programming synchronization primitives are also covered.

+### Prerequisite
+* Knowledge and experience with at least one languge
+* Knowledge of common data structures
+* General knowledge of computational process(es) for problem solving

 ## Principles and Techniques of Programming Languages

 **Syntax and Semantics**: Every programming language has its own syntax and semantics that define the rules for writing valid programs and their meaning, respectively.
 Syntax defines the structure and grammar of the language, while semantics defines the behavior of programs written in that language.